Are you installing a new industrial floor system? Perhaps your current floor is due for a face-lift?

 Integral Floor Coves: A Great Solution for Sanitary Spaces

-Floor coving can transform your space into a clean, safe space that helps prevent the collection of dirt, dust, and debris, and keep bacteria at bay.
-At Surface Solutions, we are committed to providing you with the best resinous flooring system for your facility/environment.
+Floor coving can transform your space into a clean, safe space that helps prevent the collection of dirt, dust, debris, and bacteria.
+At Surface Solutions, we are committed to providing you with the best resinous flooring system for your facility.